-AZS cannot begin the process needed to get the project on contract until a complete package is received.
-Once a complete package (MIT-LL New Start Documents, Interagency Agreement between the Sponsor and AFLCMC/AZS, Government Technical Assessment, Sponsor Funding Document) is received, AZS requires ~35 business days to document, review, and obtain the necessary approvals (AZS PM, FM, Contracting, and Legal) to issue the Task Order/modification.
+AZS cannot begin the process to contractually incorporate the sponsor's project on contract until a complete package is received.
+Once a complete package (MIT-LL New Start Documents, Interagency Agreement between the Sponsor and AFLCMC/AZS, Government Technical Assessment, Sponsor Funding Document) is received, AZS requires ~35 business days to document, review, and obtain the necessary approvals (AZS PM, FM, Contracting, and Legal) to issue a Task Order modification.
 Note: Projects with research involving the use of human subjects may require more time for additional Government reviews and approvals.
 No work may begin prior to a project being awarded on contract by AFLCMC/AZS.